2,3,4,5-Tetramethoxyamphetamine

-Tetramethoxyamphetamine (TeMA), or 2,3,4,5-tetramethoxyamphetamine (2,3,4,5-TeMA), is a drug of the phenethylamine and amphetamine families related to mescaline (3,4,5-trimethoxyphenethylamine).
+Tetramethoxyamphetamine (TeMA), or 2,3,4,5-tetramethoxyamphetamine (2,3,4,5-TeMA), also known as 2-methoxy-TMA or 3-methoxy-TMA-2, is a drug of the phenethylamine and amphetamine families related to mescaline (3,4,5-trimethoxyphenethylamine).

-In Alexander Shulgin's book PiHKAL (Phenethylamines I Have Known And Loved), the minimum dose is listed as 50 mg, and the duration as unknown but has been said to be relatively long-lived.
-TeMA is said to produce a threshold, disinhibited intoxication, mydriasis, and a headache.
+In his book PiHKAL (Phenethylamines I Have Known And Loved), Alexander Shulgin lists TeMA's "probably above 50 mg" orally and its duration as unknown.
+In an earlier publication, it was said to produce threshold effects at a dose of 30 mg orally and long-lived effects at a dose of 50 mg orally.
+The effects of TeMA have been reported to include disinhibition, intoxication, pupil dilation, and headache.
 It is said to be roughly 6 times as potent as mescaline.
 TeMA has been said to be the only amphetamine with more than three methoxy groups known to be hallucinogenic.
+However, the psychedelic properties of TeMA were subsequently questioned.

+The chemical synthesis of TeMA has been described.

-However, subsequently, the psychedelic properties of TeMA were questioned.
-Limited data exists about its pharmacological properties, metabolism, and toxicity.
-It was first described in the scientific literature by at least 1975.
+TeMA was first described in the scientific literature by at least 1975.
+Subsequently, it was described in greater detail by Shulgin in PiHKAL in 1991.
+The drug is a controlled substance in Canada under phenethylamine blanket-ban language.